 Notable Current Cases

-Rachel has first-chaired bench trials and served as co-counsel in multiple jury trials to defense verdicts.
+Rachel has first-chaired bench trials and second-chaired jury trials to favorable verdicts for her clients.
 She helped one client obtain: judgment as a matter of law on plaintiff’s claims for breach of contract, defamation and malicious prosecution; defense verdict on plaintiff’s claims for nuisance, trespass, assault, and battery; and a significant jury award on defendant’s counterclaim for nuisance.

 She has also had cases dismissed for clients on summary judgment and won appeals in the Alabama Court of Civil Appeals, the Alabama Supreme Court, the Georgia Court of Appeals, and the Eleventh Circuit Court of Appeals.